slint-ui/slint/api/rs/slint/mcu.md

    or from interrupt handlers.
  * `libm`: The Rust Standard Library (std) provides traits and functions for floating point arithmetic.
 Without `std`, this feature enables the use of the
    [libm](https://crates.io/crates/libm) crate to substitute this functionality.

-Finally, we add `slint-build` as a build dependency in order to compile the `.slint` design files to Rust code.

 ## Changes to `build.rs`